akka/akka/akka-docs/src/main/paradox/typed/actors.md

 the JVM alive until the root actor stops.

-## Class based Actor behaviors
+### Object-oriented style

 The samples shown so far are all based on a functional programming style where you pass a function to a factory which then constructs a behavior, for stateful actors this means passing immutable state around as parameters and switching to a new behavior whenever you need to act on a changed state.
-We recommend that you default to using this style for defining actors as it makes the behaviors easier to reason about, easier to compose with other behaviors and requires less boilerplate.

-In some cases there might still be a use for something that is closer to an object oriented style where a concrete class for the actor behavior is defined and mutable state is kept inside of it as fields.
+An alternative way to express the same is a more object oriented style where a concrete class for the actor behavior is defined and mutable state is kept inside of it as fields.

 Some reasons why you may want to do this are:

-@java[
+@@@ div {.group-java}

  * Java lambdas can only close over final or effectively final fields, making it impractical to use this style in behaviors that mutate their fields
-* some state is not immutable, e.g. immutable collections are not widely used in Java ]
+ * some state is not immutable, e.g. immutable collections are not widely used in Java
-@scala[
+ * it could be more familiar and easier to migrate existing untyped actors to this style
+ * mutable state can sometimes have better performance, e.g. mutable collections and avoiding allocating new instance for next behavior (be sure to benchmark if this is your motivation)

+@@@

+@@@ div {.group-scala}

  * some state is not immutable
-]
  * it could be more familiar and easier to migrate existing untyped actors to this style
  * mutable state can sometimes have better performance, e.g. mutable collections and avoiding allocating new instance for next behavior (be sure to benchmark if this is your motivation)

+@@@

-### MutableBehavior API
+#### MutableBehavior API

 Defining a class based actor behavior starts with extending
 @scala[`akka.actor.typed.scaladsl.MutableBehavior[T]`]